a3ng7n/sensor-driver/README.md

 2. automatic broadcast: the gyro emits data at some prescribed rate

 There's a very thin notion of "registers" but there's little-to-no implementation behind them; they're effectively just switch statement cases.

+There are lots of other pitfalls and incompletenesses throughout.